 Once you have some clarity around these questions, you can be more targeted about how you use your team building time.

-3 Quick Team Building Exercises to Energize Your Team for the New Year
+3 Quick Exercises to Energize Your Team

-1. Create a Whole Brain® Team Autobiography: Looking for a great trust-builder and a way to reveal all the talent within the team?
+Looking for a great trust-builder and a way to reveal all the talent within the team?
 Have team members share their stories—including personal highlights, likes/dislikes, work priorities, fun facts, etc.—using the Whole Brain® Model as their guide and organizing principle.
 This activity will help people see beyond the roles and responsibilities they’ve been hired to perform, reflect on what they’ve learned about each other, and begin to have healthy conversations about how they can work best together.

 Try it when you’re prepping the team for an offsite or other event or when you need to increase cohesion and understanding between team members.

-2. Map a Project: Have some big projects on the horizon?
+Have some big projects on the horizon?
 Do the heavy lifting first.
 The Mapping a Project activity is designed to help the team organize and line up the tasks and processes of the project with the talent on the team.
 It allows your team members to practice using Whole Brain® methodology in a very practical sense—planning a project—and it gives them a framework they can use over and over again to ensure they’re going about their projects in the most effective, productive way.

 In a nutshell, this team building exercise is about breaking down a project into its specific activities, categorizing the activities according to the mental demands they’ll place on the person doing them, and then sequencing the activities out in a visual, Whole Brain® timeline that represents the “demand map” of the project.